Skip to main content

 How Can a Growth Mindset Help Me?

 A growth mindset can help you throughout your personal, professional and academic life.
-It can be especially important to cultivate if you’re transitioning into college, according to Dr. James Winfield, an associate dean of first-year experience at SNHU.
+It can be especially important to cultivate if you’re transitioning into college, according to Dr. James Winfield, an associate dean at SNHU with a background in the first-year experience.

 “First, acknowledge that going to college is a significant transition, no matter where you are in life,” said Winfield.
 “To adopt a growth mindset during your first year, take actionable steps such as engaging with resources like tutoring or peer mentorship early on when facing challenges in a class.”

 “Work to minimize the nagging thought of 'I can’t,' as it can be the start of imposter syndrome, which stifles growth,” Winfield said.
-“Honestly identify your areas for improvement and leverage tools and resources to make progress.
-Understand that it’s okay to seek help or expertise from others when you feel stuck.”
+“Honestly identify your areas for improvement and leverage tools and resources to make progress."

-What Are the 5 Characteristics of a Growth Mindset?
+What Are 4 Characteristics of a Growth Mindset?

 There are many characteristics that make up a growth mindset, and different researchers and experts will emphasize different ones.
-But for Marcille, Teague and Winfield, here are the five that they find the most significant:
+But for Marcille and Winfield, here are the four that they find the most significant:

 When it comes to developing your growth mindset, it’s important to remember that growing often includes receiving constructive feedback.